 All claims should be filed promptly.
-Claim forms are available on the plan administrators' website and on the Benefits website.
+Claim forms are available on the plan administrators' website and on the MyBenefits.illinois.gov website.

-- In-network QCHP medical and behavioral health claims must be filed within 90 days from the date in which the charge was incurred. - Out-of-network QCHP medical and behavioral health claims must be filed within 180 days from the date in which the charge was incurred. - Out-of-network dental claims must be filed no later than one-year from the ending date of the plan year in which the charge was incurred. - Out-of-network pharmacy claims for the Open Access Plans (OAPs) and QCHP must be filed no later than one-year from the ending date of the plan year in which the charge was incurred. - Out-of-network vision claims are required to be filed no later than one year from the date of service in order to be considered for reimbursement.
+- In-network QCHP medical and behavioral health claims must be filed within 90 days from the date in which the charge was incurred. - Out-of-network QCHP medical and behavioral health claims must be filed within 180 days from the date in which the charge was incurred. - Out-of-network dental claims must be filed no later than one-year from the ending date of the plan year in which the charge was incurred. - Out-of-network pharmacy claims for the Open Access Plans (OAPs) and QCHP must be filed no later than oneyear from the ending date of the plan year in which the charge was incurred. - Out-of-network vision claims are required to be filed no later than 180 days (6 months) from the date of service in order to be considered for reimbursement.